5 Dealing with messy data

 contacts$Address[grep("[[:digit:]]", contacts$Address)]

-Some important predefined classes are:
+Some important pre-defined classes are:

 • [[:lower:]] matches lowercase letters,